-We are often amazed by web design artists that keep on surprising us with new effects and details or simply with new applications of old technologies.
+We are often amazed by web design artistsm for they always keep surprising us with new effects and details or sometimes just with new applications of old technologies.
 Since we love to share these experiences, we are back again with our weekly list featuring 10 new artistic web designs.

-Next in our list is a website by the French company Citéco that teaches the history of the last 1000 years of economics.
-The web design colouring and setup reminds us of the school history books, but smoother with interactive navigation.
-Scrolling down the timeline works like virtual time traveling back to the very beginnings of economy until you ultimately reach our contemporary world once again.
+Next in our list is a website by the French company Citéco that teaches the history of the last 10.000 years of economics.
+The web design colouring and setup reminds us of the history school books, but smoother and with interactive navigation.
+Scrolling down the timeline works like virtual time travel tour back to the very beginnings of economy until you ultimately get back to our contemporary world again.

 This beautiful web design is made by the Italian visual branding and performance marketing company GBR Design.
 The header features a nice bubble effect that moves around with your mouse pointer, while the rest of the design looks clean and professional.
 Browsing their portfolio projects feels like looking through a list of postcards that charmingly fill up your entire screen when opening them up.

 The fourth in our list is developed by web designer Andre do Amaral to promote his work at the website building platform Squarespace.
 After the fitting rectangular opening, his works are presented by breath-taking headers followed by beautiful designs with telling photos.
 As a nice finishing touch, Amaral designed the loading animation in the form of a square as well.

 This website is dedicated to promote the Italian wine brand 1701 Franciacorta, which will leave you thirsty just by browsing it.
 The opening video beautifully captures the art of wine making after which a virtual tour transports you right to the picturesque vineyard itself.
 The unique navigation panel guides you tastily through the various production processes of these delicious wines.